Vladinho10/node-server-template/README.md

 * [Architecture guide](#architecture-guide)

 ### General info
+12.03.21 Updates.
+Great news ! :fire: :heart: \
+In this template every time we manually create 7 files for one CRUD logic.
+Now you can create your CRUD new files at once just using `rest-resource-file-generator` npm module made by me :tophat: \
+Here is the link of instructions in npm [rest-resource-file-generator](https://www.npmjs.com/package/rest-resource-file-generator) \
 This is a simple Node.js server application boilerplate with CRUD operations simple logic.
 It provides REST APIs.
 Before using it, please ensure that you've already installed the following programs\
 [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) as version control,\